Building Efficient CNNs Using Depthwise Convolutional Eigen-Filters (DeCEF): DeCEF Layers

 \subsection{Motivation}

-First, let us formally define what a layer is in this context. \begin{definition} In the scope of this paper, {\bf a layer} is a set of trainable units that are characterized by the following attributes: 1) number of input channels $c_{\text{in}}$; 2) number of output channels $c_{\text{out}}$, and 3) parameterization (i.e. filter): $\mathbf{w}_{j}^{(i)}\in \mathbb{R}^{ h\times h}$. \end{definition} Note that there are multiple layers in a network, but we ignore the layer index in this definition for simplicity.
-When multiple layers appear in the same context, we use $\mathcal{W}_l$, $l\in\{1,\cdots,L\}$ to denote the indexed layer throughout the paper.
-In addition, since the filter size $h$ is not of our interest, we simply denote $K := h^2$ without loss of generality.
-In practice, the filter shape can be a rectangle.
-Moreover, for the sake of both consistency and convenience, we use $i$ and $j$ to denote the input channel index and the output channel index (i.e. the number of filters in a \gls{conv2d} layer), respectively.
+First, let us formally define what a layer is in this context. \begin{definition} In the scope of this paper, a \gls{conv2d} layer (or a {\bf layer} for short) is a set of trainable units that are characterized by the following attributes: 1) number of input channels $c_{\text{in}}$; 2) number of output channels $c_{\text{out}}$, and 3) parameterization: $\mathbf{w}_{j}^{(i)}\in \mathbb{R}^{ h\times h}$, i.e. the \gls{conv2d} filter. \end{definition} Note that there are multiple layers in a network, but we ignore the layer index in this definition for simplicity.
+When multiple layers appear in the same context, we use $\mathcal{W}_l$ to denote the indexed layer, where the subscript $l\in\{1,\cdots,L\}$ is the layer index and $L$ is the {\bf depth}\footnote{To clarify, this depth refers to the depth of the network.
+The \emph{depthwise} in \gls{scef} refers to the depth (i.e. input channels) of a layer, which is a different concept.} of the network.
+In addition, we denote $K := h^2$.
+Note that in practice, the filter shape may be rectangular.
+Moreover, for the sake of both consistency and convenience, we use $i$ and $j$ to denote the input channel index and the output channel index, respectively.

-Our motivation of this work originates from the low rank behaviors we have observed in the vectorized filter parameters, so let us start with this experimental procedure. \begin{procedure} Analysis using \gls{svd} \begin{itemize} \item Apply vectorization $\bar{\mathbf{w}}_j^{(i)}=\operatorname{vec}(\mathbf{w}_j^{(i)}) \in \mathbb{R}^{K}$ and compute the truncated \gls{svd}:
+Our motivation of this work has originated from the low rank behaviors we have observed in the vectorized filter parameters, so let us start with this experimental procedure to illustrate our findings. \begin{procedure} Observing low rank behaviors \begin{itemize} \item Apply vectorization $\bar{\mathbf{w}}_j^{(i)}:=\operatorname{vec}(\mathbf{w}_j^{(i)}) \in \mathbb{R}^{K}$ and compute the truncated \gls{svd}:

-where matrices $\bar{\mathbf{U}}^{(i)}$ and $\mathbf{V}^{(i)}$ are the left and right singular matrix, respectively; and $\mathbf{S}^{(i)}$ is a diagonal matrix that contains the singular values in a descending order. \item Identify effective rank for each input channel $i$:
+where matrices $\bar{\mathbf{U}}^{(i)}$ and $\mathbf{V}^{(i)}$ are the left and right singular matrix, respectively; and $\mathbf{S}^{(i)}$ is a diagonal matrix that contains the singular values in a descending order.
+The implementation of this procedure is well supported by any linear algebra libraries in most programming languages. \item Identify the effective rank for each input channel $i$:

-where $\left|\cdot \right|$ denotes the cardinality of a set and $\mathbf{M}[k,k]$ is the $k^{th}$ diagonal element of matrix $\mathbf{M}$. \item The effective rank of one layer $l$:
+where $\left|\cdot \right|$ denotes the cardinality of a set and $\mathbf{S}[k,k]$ is the $k^{th}$ diagonal element of matrix $\mathbf{S}$. \item The effective rank of one layer $l$: